Have you always dreamt of running your business in Canada?

 - Business incubator: Business incubators work with more flexibility and support, and choose to focus on operational support more than funds.
 Typically, choosing to support businesses when they are at an ‘idea stage’, business incubators commonly invest for preferred equity.

-As long as you meet the set eligibility requirements for the program, you can apply.
+As long as you meet the set eligibility requirements for the program, you can apply. for an investment visa to Canada.

 However, this does not guarantee you entry, and the Canadian government reserves the right to deny you entry through this program.